industrial-edge/qr-code-scanner/docs/Installation.md

 ## Configure QR Code Scanner

 The application is designed for checking for the **enter** character as suffix of the scanned code.
 The scanner can be configured to add this suffix after each scanned code by scanning the following QR Code.
-After detecting the suffix character the scanned code is published to the IE Databus and sent to the PLC using the S7 Connector.
+After detecting the suffix character the scanned code is published to the Databus and sent to the PLC using the OPC UA Connector.

 **Scan to configure the enter suffix:**